 As a result, the TSM survey results submitted may include customers who refused or were unable to answer TP01 but wanted to continue to provide their feedback.
 This is in line with the introductory text confirming that their data would be included in the data submission to the Regulator.
-Below is the full questionnaire that Thrive used for 24/25 fieldwork.
+The full questionnaire that Thrive used for 24/25 fieldwork is available at www.thrivehomes.org.uk/tsm-2024-25.